 Virtual Server Environment

 The department manages two VMWare virtual server farms.
 Each farm is designated for specific activities.
-The first farm is comprised of six HP DL380 ESX hosts for a total of 68 cores and 236 GB of memory.
+The first farm comprises six Cisco UCS B series ESXi hosts for a total of 96 cores and 1.5 TB of memory.
 The farm's primary function is to host enterprise shared virtual servers.
 Most virtual servers in the enterprise farm use a Microsoft operating system.
-These virtual servers host functions that include database servers, Web servers, intranet servers and hosted application servers.
+These virtual servers host functions that include database servers, web servers, intranet servers and hosted application servers.

 The department also manages an additional VMWare virtual server farm specifically used for scientific computing activities.
-The scientific farm is comprised of eight HP ProLiant DL585 G5 ESX servers for a total of 288 CPU cores and 1120 GB memory.
+The scientific farm is comprised of four HP ProLiant DL585 G5 ESX servers for a total of 144 CPU cores and 560 GB memory.
+It comprises four Cisco UCS B series ESXi hosts for a total of 64 cores and 1.0 TB of memory.
 The scientific farm hosts a variety of virtual servers that run various Linux distributions and Microsoft operating systems.
-The farm's virtual servers are used for scientific software development, testing, Web server and database hosting, public and internal services, internal user desktops, and application servers.
+The farm's virtual servers are used for scientific software development, testing, web server and database hosting, public and internal services, internal user desktops, and application servers.

 Enterprise and User Infrastructure